ChaoticHackingNetwork/hArch/README.md

 UEFI grub-install is taking longer than usual, working on solution

+Working on a single script to avoid multiple user inputs!

 _____________________________________________________________________________________________________________________________________________________________________________

-Harch = A 'really' basic script install for Arch Linux BIOS/UEFI systems To install, boot into Arch live ISO and:
+Harch = A 'really' basic script install for Hacking with Arch Linux on a BIOS/UEFI system.
+  To install, boot into Arch live ISO and: